scaleoutsystems/fedn/README.rst

 -  **Secure by design.** FL clients do not need to open any ingress ports.
 Industry-standard communication protocols (gRPC) and token-based authentication and RBAC (Jason Web Tokens) provides flexible integration in a range of production environments.

 -  **ML-framework agnostic**.
-A black-box client-side architecture lets data scientists implement use-cases using their framework of choice.
+A black-box client-side architecture lets data scientists using their framework of choice.

 -  **Cloud native.** By following cloud native design principles, we ensure a wide range of deployment options including private cloud and on-premise infrastructure.